KennethLeeJE8/monzo-hat-integration/README.md

 Ensure that you are logged in with the email that you gave in the previous authentication.

-There will be a pop-up on your screen, asking for permission to access your Monzo data, you just need to allow data access in order to grab account detais
+There will be a pop-up on your screen, asking for permission to access your Monzo data, you just need to allow data access in order to grab account details